Stop, Drop & Breathe

 Tip: It can also be helpful to splash cold water over your face as this will stimulate the vagus nerve, which will slow your heart rate down.

 Hug It Out

-If your kids are pushing your buttons and you're about ready to explode, hugging someone or even your dog can work wonders.
+Social distancing aside, if your kids are pushing your buttons and you're about ready to explode, hug your partner or even your dog.
 According to experts, hugging for at least 15 seconds triggers a release of oxytocin (known as "the love drug") in your brain, which makes you feel calmer, happier and more connected.